It's Different for Girls: Other appearances

 Apart from appearing as a single and on the album I'm the Man, "It's Different for Girls" has also appeared on other Joe Jackson albums.
 A live version appeared on Live 1980/86 in 1987, having been recorded on Jackson's Big World tour in 1986.
 A different live version appeared on the 2000 album Summer in the City: Live in New York.

-A new studio recording of the song, as a duet with Joy Askew, was included on the 12-inch vinyl and CD formats of Jackson's 1991 single "Stranger than Fiction".
+A new studio recording of the song by Jackson, slightly retitled "Different For Girls" and recorded as a duet with Joy Askew, was included on the 12-inch vinyl and CD formats of Jackson's 1991 single "Stranger than Fiction".
 On the Laughter and Lust tour in 1991, it was performed as a duet with Mindy Jostyn, and their performance of the song at Sydney was included on the 1992 release Laughter & Lust Live.

 The original version of the song was also included on Jackson's 1990 compilation Stepping Out: The Very Best of Joe Jackson and again on the 1997 compilation This Is It!
 (The A&M Years 1979–1989).
 "Come On" was released as a bonus track on the 2001 reissue of I'm the Man - prior to this it had only been available on Propaganda, a 1979 A&M records sampler notable for live tracks from Joe Jackson and The Police.

+In 1999, it was featured on the soundtrack of the MTV film 200 Cigarettes.

 Composition

 The song opens with a simple repeated two-note pattern on guitar which is quickly joined by a pulse on bass and drums.
 The first section of the verse remains quiet, with these instruments and the singer's voice being the main components.
 In the second section of the verse the dynamics change, with two strident beats on the lyrics "She said", and then drop back down to a quieter chorus driven by a slow arpeggiated guitar pattern, over which the vocal floats in a more complex melody, before returning to the original two-note guitar and bass pulse of the introduction.

-Unlike many of Jackson's later songs, he plays no instruments, keyboards being absent from the track.
+Critical reception

+Upon its release, David Hepworth of Smash Hits described "It's Different for Girls" as "a very good song but a mite too sprawling and unfocused to be much of a hit".
+James Belsey of the Bristol Evening Post picked it as the newspaper's "single of the week" and noted the "attractive sound" and "nicely observed lyrics".
+He concluded it was "by far the best single release so far from the talented Joe Jackson".
+In the US, Billboard wrote, "Though the lyrics may be scathing, the instrumentation is laidback and backup singers provide nice harmonies."
+Record World called it "a power pop ballad with echoing vocals and keyboards that carry Jackson's thoughtfully poignant message about male/female roles."